suggap

 Plot

-Vasily Zaitsev is a soldier in the Red Army and is sent to the front line of the Battle of Stalingrad in 1942.
-Forced into a suicidal charge without a rifle, he hides while a tank shell incapacitates a car.
-The occupant, Commissar Danilov, hides among numerous bodies, coincidentally next to Vasily, who uses his exceptional marksmanship to kill the German soldiers nearby.
+Vasily Zaitsev, a soldier in the Red Army, is sent to the frontlines of the Battle of Stalingrad in 1942.
+Forced into a suicidal charge without a rifle, he hides among a pile of corpses, while a tank shell incapacitates a car.
+The occupant, Commissar Danilov, takes cover in the same heap and finds a rifle.
+Vasilly reveals himself, advising the commissar not to fire until an explosion covers the noise.
+Danilov gives the rifle to Vasilly, who, to the former's astonishment, is able to kill six nearby German soldiers in less than a minute.